What does Factorising Mean in Maths – Example of Factorising Mean

 1. Factoring in just one set of brackets

-The algebraic expression can be factored into a single bracket by finding the highest common factor between all of the terms.
+The algebraic expression can be factored into a single bracket by finding the most common factor between all the terms.

 Place one bracket in front of the highest common factor (HCF).
 By multiplying out, fill in each term in the bracket.